Matleo/MLPython2Java/MaschineLearning4J/src/main/java/NeuralNetwork/Tensorflow/README.md

 ```

 ### Class structure
-To make use of a `SavedModel` i created three Java classes:
+To make use of a `SavedModel` i created four Java classes:
 #### MNISTClassifier.java:
-The main class, to execute either loading the whole model and making a prediction using the Tensorflow Java API, or send a request to receive the inference from a service.
+The main class for the MNIST classification, to either execute loading the whole model and making a prediction using the Tensorflow Java API, or send a request to receive the inference from a service.
 Depending on the program parameter that you pass, different tasks will be executed.
 With passing "-h" you can print this help again:

 Valid arguments include: